DockYard-Academy/curriculum/README.md

 Contact Brooklin (brooklin.myers@dockyard.com) or DM at @BrooklinJMyers on Twitter if you would like more information.

 # QuickStart
-1. install a compatable Elixir and Erlang version.
+1. install a compatible Elixir and Erlang version.
 You may wish to use [asdf](https://asdf-vm.com/guide/getting-started.html#_1-install-dependencies).
 2. Install livebook main `mix escript.install github livebook-dev/livebook`.
 3. From the project folder run `livebook server start.livemd`.
 This opens the navigation page where you can find the course reading material and associated exercises.